orzuk/MatUtils/stats/ranking_selection/ReadMe.txt

 R. Jacobovic and O. Zuk.
 Submitted (2017)

-In particular, the script 'AsymptoticSelectionFigures.m' generates all figures shown in the paper.
+In particular, the script [AsymptoticSelectionFigures.m](https://github.com/orzuk/MatUtils/edit/master/stats/ranking_selection/AsymptoticSelectionFigures.m) generates all figures shown in the paper.

 Please cite this paper if you are using the package.